Hybrid quantum-classical machine learning for generative chemistry and drug design: Results

 Following Ref.~\cite{gomez2018automatic}, we used common SMILES~\cite{weininger1988smiles} encoding for organic molecules and trained the system to encode and subsequently decode molecular representations via optimizing evidence lower bound (ELBO) for DVAE log-likelihood~\cite{khoshaman2018quantum}:

-Here, $\mathbb{E}$ denotes the expectation value and $D_{KL}$ is the Kullback–Leibler (KL) divergence, $p_\theta(z)$ is the prior distribution in the latent variable space and is encoded by RBM as in Ref.~\cite{khoshaman2018quantum} (see MM).
-The two layers of RBM contain $128$ units each since an RBM of precisely this size could be sampled on readily available quantum annealers.
-We used the spike-and-exponential transformation between the discrete $z$ and continuous $\zeta$ variables and employed the standard reparameterization trick to avoid calculating derivatives over random variables.
+Here, $\mathbb{E}$ denotes the expectation value, $D_{KL}$ is the Kullback–Leibler (KL) divergence, and $p_{\boldsymbol{\theta}}(\mathbf{z})$ is the prior distribution in the latent variable space and is encoded by RBM as in Ref.~\cite{khoshaman2018quantum} (see MM).
+The two layers of RBM contain $128$ units each, an RBM of this size can be sampled on readily available quantum annealers.
+We used the spike-and-exponential transformation~\cite{khoshaman2018quantum} as a smoothing probability distribution between the discrete $\mathbf{z}$ and continuous $\boldsymbol{\zeta}$ variables and employed the standard reparameterization trick to avoid calculating derivatives over random variables.

-The respective encoder and decoder functions, $q_{\phi}(z | x)$ and $p_{\theta}(x | \zeta)$, are approximated by the deep neural networks with Transformer layers each depending on its own set of adjustable parameters $\phi$ and $\theta$.
+The respective encoder and decoder functions, $q_{\boldsymbol{\phi}}(\mathbf{z} | \mathbf{x})$ and $p_{\boldsymbol{\theta}}(\mathbf{x} | \boldsymbol{\zeta})$, are approximated by the deep neural networks with Transformer layers each depending on its own set of adjustable parameters $\boldsymbol{\phi}$ and $\boldsymbol{\theta}$.
 We modified the KL divergence term with $\beta=0.1$ to avoid posterior collapse~\cite{yan2020rebalancing}.

-We trained the network for $300$ epochs until apparent convergence using Gibbs sampling (see the red solid and dashed lines in Fig.~\ref{fig:loss} representing the total loss over the validation and train sets, respectively).
+We trained the network for $300$ epochs until apparent convergence using Gibbs sampling (see the red and yellow lines in Fig.~\ref{fig:loss} representing the total loss over the validation and train sets, respectively).
 In what follows, we discuss the two checkpoints: the fully trained (Gibbs-300) and, for reference purposes, the intermediate model (Gibbs-75) appearing by the end of the $75$th epoch.
+We expect that with improvements in quantum hardware one can expect that (in particular, coherence times of qubits) training the DVAE with quantum annealing technique could be comparable or over overcome existing techniques.

 VAE is a probabilistic model.
 In particular, this means that each of the discrete states in the latent variables is decoded into a probability distribution of SMILES-encoded molecules.
 On top of Fig.~\ref{fig:net-arch} we provide an example of encoding a particular molecule (diaveridine) and its reconstruction by the Gibbs-300 network (see the structures at the bottom).
 In this case, the target molecule was reconstructed exactly in $46\%$ runs (see the reconstruction probabilities and Tanimoto similarities to the target molecule next to the reported structures).